mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 tons of ore per day, including downtime from incidents, if everything goes okay.
 Things not going okay is a common basis for adventures.
 A large gas eruption may injure hundreds of workers.
-The agricultural plant could break down and the colony’s lone starship must travel to beg for help.
-The colony may do suspiciously well and someone must parley with investigators looking for signs of illegal Pirian ‘help’.
+The agricultural plant could break down and the colony's lone starship must travel to beg for help.
+The colony may do suspiciously well and someone must parley with investigators looking for signs of illegal Pirian 'help'.

 The alternative is to use the colony as a home base for a crew travelling the Tijian Expanse.
 Options include visiting the Pirians, trading with